elliottjonestw/elliottjonesdotnet/README.md

   Chinese routes that share a slug, and embeds the result in each article.
 A count is shown only after it reaches 10 views.
-Expanding the card also shows the last 24 completed hourly buckets, the last 30 calendar days (including the current partial day), and the top five countries across all time.
-The source fallback is empty, so local builds work without Analytics access.
+Expanding the card also shows the last 24 completed hourly buckets, the last 30 calendar days (including the current partial day), the top ten countries across all time, and when the report was generated — localised, in the GA property's own reporting timezone.
+The compiled report lives at `src/data/page-views.json`; the fallback is empty, so local builds work without Analytics access.

   To enable the sync, create a Google Cloud service account, enable the Google Analytics Data API for its project, then give that account **Viewer** access